-Required state match funds will be appropriated in the FY 2020 state budget for the FFY 2019 Capitalization Grant.
-The 20% match of \$4,616,400 is allocated to the CWSRF Loan Program project fund during FFY 2019.
-Based on the carry forward dollars, coupled with the Drinking Water SRF funds transferred to CWSRF, and the available funds from the FFY 2019 Capitalization Grant, the State can provide up to \$143,291,059 to loan for projects (Table 2).
+Required state match funds for the FFY 2021 Capitalization Grant is 20% of the Capitalization Grant.
+In SFY 2022 the state will match \$23,082,000 of CW Capitalization Grant dollars.
+This state match requirement is \$4,616,400 to the CWSRF Loan Program project fund.
+Based on the carry forward dollars and the available funds from the FFY 2021 Capitalization Grant, the State can provide up to \$138,283,698 for projects.
 These funds are expended, at the 80% federal and 20% state match.
 Reimbursements are submitted by loan recipients; once approved by the State, the funds are reimbursed to the recipient.
 Recipients repay the loans and these dollars are deposited into the Fund and interest is earned.